Leaderboard API

 Buy vs. Build

-Real-time leaderboards are a classic distributed systems challenge.
+Building a real-time leaderboard API from scratch is a classic distributed systems challenge.
 Ranking at scale requires more than a sorted query.
+Trophy's API handles the infrastructure so you can keep focused on the user experience.

 Integration Time

-Leaderboards populate automatically from metrics.
+Leaderboards populate automatically from user activity events.
 Fetch ranked results with one API call.

 Build